lunarmodules/ldoc/docs/doc.md

 Examples may link back to the API documentation, for instance the example `input.lua` has a @\{spawn_process} inline reference.

+##  Readme files

 Like all good Github projects, Winapi has a `readme.md`:

     readme = "readme.md"

 This goes under the 'Topics' global section; the 'Contents' of this document is generated from the second-level (##) headings of the readme.

 Readme files are always processed with Markdown, but may also contain @\{} references back to the documentation and to example files.
+Any symbols within backticks will be expanded as references, if possible.
 As with doc comments, a link to a standard Lua function like @\{os.execute} will work as well.
 Any code sections will be pretty-printed as Lua, unless the first indented line is '@plain'.
+(See the source for this readme to see how it's used.)

+Another name for `readme` is `topics`, which is more descriptive.
+From LDoc 1.2, `readme/topics` can be a list of documents.
+These act as a top-level table-of-contents for your documentation.
+Currently, if you want them in a particular order, then use names like `01-introduction.md` etc which sort appropriately.

+The first line of a document may be a Markdown `#` title.
+If so, then LDoc will regard the next level as the subheadings, normally second-level `##`.
+But if the title is already second-level, then third-level headings will be used `###`, and so forth.
+The implication is that the first heading must be top-level relative to the headings that follow, and must start at the first line.

+A reference like @\{string.upper} is unambiguous, and will refer to the online Lua manual.
+In a project like Penlight, it can get tedious to have to write out fully qualified names like @\{pl.utils.printf}.
+The first simplification is to use the `package` field to resolve unknown references, which in this case is 'pl'.
+(Previously we discussed how `package` is used to tell LDoc where the base package is in cases where the module author wishes to remain vague, but it does double-duty here.)
+A further level of simplification comes from the @lookup directive in documents, which must start at the first column on its own line.
+For instance, if I am talking about `pl.utils`, then I can say "@lookup utils" and thereafter references like @\{printf} will resolve correctly.

+Remember that the default is for references in backticks to be resolved; unlike @ references, it is not an error if the reference cannot be found.

+The _sections_ of a document (the second-level headings) are also references.
+This particular section can be refered to as @\{doc.md.Resolving_References_in_Documents} - the rule is that any non-alphabetic character is replaced by an underscore.

 ## Tag Modifiers

 New with this release is the idea of _tag modifiers_.
 For instance, you may say @\param[type=number] and this associates the modifier `type` with value `number` with this particular param tag.
-A shorthand can be introduced for this common case, which is "@\tparam <type> <parmname> <comment>"; in the same way @\treturn is defined.
+A shorthand can be introduced for this common case, which is "@tparam <type> <parmname> <comment>"; in the same way @\treturn is defined.

+This is useful for larger projects where you want to provide the argument and return value types for your API, in a structured way that can be easily extracted later.
+There is a useful function for creating new tags that can be used in `config.ld`:

+    tparam_alias('string','string')

+That is, "@string" will now have the same meaning as "@tparam string".

 The exact form of `<type>` is not defined, but here is a suggested scheme: